 - 1. Unless otherwise stipulated in these regulations, mechanical components of the competing vehicles must be of the same make, model, and vintage as originally delivered by the manufacturers unless otherwise stated in these Regulations.
 Performance and aftermarket equipment for modification of the engine and drivetrain is permitted if it was available during the year of manufacture of the vehicle.
-The use of a performance component of a newer year than the manufacture of the vehicle will cause the Team to be scored using a "Scoring Year" based upon the year of manufacture of that component.
+For cars of Model Year 1953 and earlier, the use of a performance component of a newer year than the manufacture of the vehicle will cause the Team to be scored using a "Scoring Year" based upon the year of manufacture of that component.
+For cars of Model Year 1954 and newer, the "Scoring Year" is the same as the Model Year.
 The burden of proof of the year of availability of performance components is upon the entrant.
-[GREAT RACE only] With the exception of vehicles allowed by IX.A.1, performance equipment developed after 1972 is prohibited. - 2.
+[GREAT RACE only] With the exception of vehicles allowed by IX.A.1, performance equipment developed after 1974 is prohibited, unless approved in writing by the Event Director. - 2.
 In no case will a vehicle's Scoring Year be earlier than its Model Year. - 3.
-All vehicles must have the required equipment for lawful operation on public roads and highways in their State/Province/Country of registration. - 4.
+All vehicles must have the required equipment for lawful operation on public roads and highways in their State/Province/ Country of registration. - 4.
 Windshields, when applicable, must be of laminated safety glass.
 Side windows, when applicable, must be of safety glass. - 5.
 At least two working tail lights, two working stop (brake) lights, and two red reflectors on the rear of the vehicle, one on each side - 6.
 Electrical lighting, legally acceptable for night driving - 7.
 Electrical turn signals, front and rear - 8.
 Operating shock absorbers at each wheel if the vehicle was originally manufactured with shock absorbers: If the vehicle was manufactured without shock absorbers and is considered safe and roadworthy by the Event Director, then operating shock absorbers are not required but are recommended. - 9.
-Lap seat belts are required for both driver and navigator. - 10.
-One operational fire extinguisher, dry chemical, at least 21⁄2 pounds A/B/C. - 11.
+Lap seat belts are required for both driver and navigator, and any other vehicle occupant. - 10.
+One operational fire extinguisher, dry chemical, at least 21/2 pounds A/B/C. - 11.
 Required miscellaneous equipment: - a.
 One first aid kit - b.
 One tow rope or chain, at least sixteen feet in length - c.
 Emergency flares or reflectors - d.
 One gallon container of drinking water - e.
-One flashlight
+One flashlight from view where possible, and should not detract from the original appearance of the vehicle.
+All modifications must be noted on the Entry Form.

 IX.
-C. Authorized Modifications
+C. Authorized Modifications 1.
+The authorized mod